seanerama/Syslog-ChromaDB/README.md

 - **🆕 Chat API**: POST http://localhost:8000/api/message

 ### 3. Chat with Your Logs

+#### Getting Better Chat Results

+**Important:** Ensure you've customized `prompts.json` with your actual network details.
+The AI provides much more accurate responses when it understands your specific infrastructure.

 #### Natural Language Queries
 Ask questions about your log data in plain English: